ziutek/ziutek.github.io/drafts/go_on_very_small_hardware.md

 In this case the assignability is checked at compile time.
 After the assignment the *led1* variable contains `OpenDrainLED{gpio.A.Pin(4)}` value and a pointer to the method set of the *OpenDrainLED* type.
 The `led1.On()` call roughly corresponds to the following C code: `led1.methods->On(led1.value)`.
 As you can see, this is quite inexpensive abstraction if only consider the function call overhead.

-But any assigment to an interface causes to include a lot of information about the assigned type:
+But any assigment to an interface causes to include a lot of information about the assigned type.
+There can be a lot information in case of complex type which consists of many other types.

 ```
 $ egc